-The river’s source is the Columbia Icefields Glacier.
-Watching the volume of water flow is mesmerising beyond belief.
+The river’s source is the Columbia Icefields Glacier and wWatching the volume of water flow is mesmerising beyond belief.

 Tip: Get there early in the morning or around dinner time when the crowds are smaller.

 This gondolier experience is truly one-of-a-kind.
 In seven minutes (that’s how long it takes to complete the ride), you will enjoy some of the finest views without having to exert yourself.

-But when you reach the summit at 2,277m (that’s the height of five CN Towers stacked on top of each other), you’ll swear you want to try the head turning ride again.
+But when you reach the summit at 2,277m (that’s the height of five CN Towers stacked on top of each other), you’ll swear you want to try the head-turning ride again.

 The Icefields Parkway is an iconic Canadian road trip between Jasper National Park and Banff National Park.
-For more ideas on what to do in the region here are some great ideas.
+Some great places to stay in Alberta are Skoki Lodge and Num Ti Jah Lodge.